codergirl-al/homeworkit_awsLambda/README.md

 - since serverless offline is installed, you can run "serverless offline".
 - take a look at everything, why not contribute if you have any ideas.

 ps.
-Amazon Cognito config coming soon
+Amazon Cognito configuration is coming soon 🤓